hugoledoux/mywebsite/code.md

 ## MATAHN

-<span class="post-date">Because your house is always located at the junction of four AHN2 tiles.
+<span class="post-date">Because your house is always located at the junction of four map tiles.
 MATAHN is a user-friendly way to download parts of the <a href="http://www.ahn.nl">AHN2 datasets</a>, we take care of the hassle of tiles.</span>

 <i class="fa fa-github fa-lg"></i>
 <a href="https://github.com/tudelft3d/matahn">github.com/tudelft3d/matahn</a>